 3: Sign up for a Plan That Suits Your Needs and Budget

-Once you’re done testing things, it’s time to find a payment plan that meets both your needs and your budget.
+Once you’re done testing things, it’s time to find a payment plan that meets your needs and budget.
 You can find a free website builder or some cheap website builders if money is an issue, but I suggest being cautious with those outside of free trials.

 Remember, a website is an investment.
 If you make a great website, you’ll probably get a much higher return from it than you would from trying to save every penny while building it.
 Wix has reasonable pricing for different needs, with most of their paid focus on website hosting rather than the builder.
 This solid option works well for many people.

 If you’re running a store, consider using Square Online Checkout.
 You can integrate this with different websites and take advantage of Square’s expertise for shopping even if you aren’t using their site builder.